 - Your mother-in-law is an introvert and is not comfortable in parties and large gatherings.
 She might not feel comfortable attending an event with a lot of people she does not know.

 If you want to invite your mother-in-law but are worried about navigating the dynamics, remember that open and honest communication is key.
 Tell them about your concerns.
 Most mothers-in-law will understand your anxieties—after all, they were brides once, too.

 However, if you have decided not to invite your mother-in-law, you have to be careful with how you approach the situation.

 It is worth restating that honesty, kindness, and respect will go a long way.
 Tell your mother-in-law why you opted not to invite them to your bridal shower.

 Here are some ways you can phrase your reason:

 - “We’ve decided to keep the bridal shower small with just my closest friends.”

-- “(Partner’s name) told me you don’t really like attending parties where you don’t know most people, so we figured it would be better to not include you in the guest list of our bridal shower.”
+- “(Partner’s name) told me you don’t really like attending parties where you don’t know most people, so we figured it would be better not to include you in the guest list of our bridal shower.”

-If the real reason you did not invite her is because of how she makes you feel, it might not be in your best interest to do so.
+However, if the real reason you did not invite her is because of how she makes you feel, it might not be in your best interest to do so.
 This would only alienate you two from each other further; it might be acceptable to sugarcoat in this case.